learn-co-students/chisea_bakeoff_classification/README.md

 The goal for this challenge is to predict whether a person will default on their loan.
 In doing so, we want to utilize all of the different tools we have learned over the course: data cleaning, EDA, feature engineering/transformation, feature selection, hyperparameter tuning, and model evaluation.

-The dataset comes from customers default payments in Taiwan.
+The dataset comes from customers default payments.
 ## Data Files

 In this repo, just as before, you will find two csv files.